lkiesow/leihs-wiki/Reverse-Proxy/Reverse-Proxy.md

 found such a setup more flexible and less troublesome.

-Some additional configuration on the primary reverse proxy is needed in order not to derail the switch-aai apache module (it seems that it does ignores some of the additional headers added by the reverse proxys).
+Some additional configuration on the primary reverse proxy is needed in order not to derail the switch-aai apache module (it seems that it does ignore some of the additional headers added by the reverse proxy).
 The configuration values for the Apache HTTP Server read like the following:

         SSLProxyVerify none